-You stand on the rocky Sammal fell in the Pallastunturi National Park.
-To the south, you see the glistening waters of Pallasjärvi, to the east, the unbroken forests of northern Lapland.
-Take a breath; it’s literally the cleanest air you’ve ever tasted.
-This is the untouched Arctic.
+Stand atop the rocky Sammal fell.
+To the south, the glistening waters of Pallasjärvi, to the east, unbroken forests.
+Take a breath of the cleanest air you’ve ever tasted.

 It’s not hyperbole to call Finnish Lapland one of the cleanest places on Earth; it’s a proven fact.
 Lapland and Finland take great pride in maintaining our natural resources, from the old growth forests in the Syöte National Park to the uninhabited rocky fells of Kilpisjärvi.
 Hike to the top of the Pallas-Yllästunturi fells and experience it for yourself, or take a boating trip on the wide Tornio River, the world’s northernmost natural habitat for zander.